Doctor of Philosophy (PhD)

 School of Graduate Studies (SGS) Online Admissions Application

-You will be able to download this form from the SGS on-line application once you have made your application fee payment.
-Applicants will complete the form and have the potential PhD supervisor sign-off before uploading the form to the SGS application site.
+- Download the Doctoral Supervisor Agreement Form.
+Applicants will complete the form and have their potential PhD supervisor sign off before uploading the form to the SGS application site.

-You will be asked to upload your CV to the on-line application.
+You will be asked to upload your Curriculum Vitae (CV) to the on-line application.
 Please use the categories listed below when you are developing your CV.
 If a particular heading does not apply, you may leave it out.

 - Academic education (post-secondary degrees, diplomas, certificates)